-Born in England in 1946, David Gilmour played in only one band before joining Pink Floyd in 1967.
-As guitarist and singer for Pink Floyd, he wrote hits like "Comfortably Numb," and produced A Momentary Lapse of Reason.
-He has also released four solo albums, is an experienced pilot, and is known for his work with charities around the world.
+Born in England in 1946, David Gilmour joined the progressive rock group Pink Floyd in 1967.
+As the lead guitarist and a vocalist, he helped the group achieve international success with albums such as The Dark Side of the Moon and The Wall.
+Gilmour has also released four solo albums, is an experienced pilot and is known for his work with charities around the world.

-David Jon Gilmour, the first child of Douglas and Sylvia Gilmour, was born on March 6, 1946 in Cambridge, England.
+David Jon Gilmour, the first child of Douglas and Sylvia Gilmour, was born on March 6, 1946, in Cambridge, England.
 He went to school with Syd Barrett and knew Roger Waters, who went to a school nearby.
 As a teenager, Gilmour learned to play the guitar, and from 1962 to '66, he played in a band called Joker's Wild.
 After he left the band, he traveled around Europe as a busker for a year.
 He barely made enough to live, however, and was hospitalized for malnutrition.

 The relationship between Gilmour and Waters continued to deteriorate, and Gilmour produced his second solo album, About Face, in 1984.
 He later said that recording the album was a way to distance himself from Pink Floyd.
 When Waters left the group in 1986, Gilmour stepped to the helm and produced A Momentary Lapse of Reason.
 He and Mason also teamed up to fight Waters, who filed a lawsuit with the intent of preventing the remaining band members from using the name Pink Floyd.

 Returning to the studio, Gilmour and keyboardist Richard Wright did much of the heavy lifting for Pink Floyd's 1994 album The Division Bell.
 In 2014, six years after Wright's death, Gilmour used material from earlier sessions to produce The Endless River, expected to be the iconic band's final studio effort.